Rethinking Symbolic Regression Datasets and Benchmarks for Scientific Discovery: Injecting Noise to Target Variables

 \section{Injecting Noise to Target Variables}

 Following SRBench~\citep{la2021contemporary}, we introduce Gaussian noise with a parameter of noise level $\gamma$ to the target variables in our \ourproblem datasets.
-We inject Gaussian noise to each of the datasets separately, following Eq. (\ref{eq:target_noise}):
+We inject the noise to each of the datasets separately (Eq. (\ref{eq:target_noise})):

 where $1 \leq j \leq N$ and $N$ indicates the number of samples in the dataset.